This article on Tips for Flying with a Baby was written by baby travel expert Celine Brewer and may contain affiliate links.

 Go into the flight expecting that airplane travel with baby means you will spend the majority of the time entertaining your baby and any sleep you get will be a bonus!

 Some people suggest not sticking with a routine and just going with the flow when traveling with a baby on a plane.
 This will definitely work for some babies but not all.
-If your baby is a nightmare if they are overtired, then you may still want to try to get your baby to nap on the plane.
+If (like ours) your baby is a nightmare if they are overtired, then you may still want to try to get your baby to nap on the plane.

 On the other hand, try not to get stressed about whether your baby will sleep or not.
 I have done that and it didn’t make anything better.
-In fact our baby was up for 12 hours once without a nap when she was 10 months old (she refused to sleep on the flight) and though it was a lot of work to keep her entertained on the flight, she was happy enough.
+In fact our baby was up for 12 hours once without a nap when she was 10 months old (she refused to sleep on the flight)!
+Although it was a lot of work to keep her entertained on the flight, she was happy enough.
 We got to our destination and she fell asleep in the carrier instantly.

-2. Get Baby to Sleep on Airplane
+2. Tips to Get Babies to Sleep on Airplane

 As parents we worry about our baby’s sleep schedule, even if we are flying.
 This is especially true if you’ve just gotten your baby to start sleeping through the night.

-- Choose the right time to fly with your baby.
+Choose the right time to fly with your baby

 Choose a time to fly with your baby that will have the most success for getting your baby to sleep on the airplane.
 If your baby doesn’t nap well on-the-go, try for an overnight flight.
 If your baby refuses to sleep anywhere but her crib, fly during the day.

-- Use your nap or bedtime routine.
+Use your nap or bedtime routine

 Babies like the comfort of routine.
 One of the best tips on how to travel by plane with a baby is to take the time to change your baby into pajamas, read a familiar story and feed your baby just like you would at home.

-- Feed before sleep.
+Feed before sleep

 While you’ll likely be feeding your baby during take-off to help with their ears, you should also include this in their bedtime routine just like at home.

-- Try to get your baby to sleep before they get overtired.
+Try to get your baby to sleep before they get overtired

 Letting a baby or toddler get overtired can be a recipe for disaster.
 This may be out of your control, but if possible start your bedtime routine as soon as you can to keep a similar schedule as your typical day at home.

-- Bring a travel car seat.
+Bring a travel car seat

-If your baby sleeps well in a car seat, not only is that the safest way for a baby to fly but it might be your best way to get your baby to sleep.
+If your baby sleeps well in a car seat, not only is that the safest way for a baby to fly, but it might be your best way to get your baby to sleep.

-- Get extra space.
+Get extra space

 Even if you didn’t purchase a seat for your baby, try to get an extra seat for your baby if the flight is not full.
-Having the extra space and privacy will help make flying with an infant or baby easier.
+Having the extra space and privacy will help make flying with an infant or baby a lot easier.

-- Don’t get stressed.
+Don’t get stressed

 Knowing you are calm and stress free will keep your baby from feeling anxious and should help get you that coveted sleep for your baby on an airplane.

-- Reserve your seats.
+Reserve your seats

 Choose seats that either give you the option of using a airplane bassinet or the window for more privacy.
 Also, make sure your seats are not too close to the toilets, where people tend to congregate or the slamming door may continually wake your baby up.